-Computer equipment used in connection with a manufacturing facility that invests at least \$750 million and creates at least 3,800 full-time new jobs at a single manufacturing facility over a 7-year period.
+Fuel used by an aircraft manufacturer for test flights or for transportation of an aircraft prior to completion from one facility to another facility if the aircraft manufacturer invests at least \$750 million and creates at least 3,800 full-time jobs over a seven-year period.
 This exemption became effective November 1, 2009 and required that a notice be filed with the Department prior to October 31, 2015 in order for the taxpayer to qualify for the exemption.
 This exemption continues to be available to eligible taxpayers who notified the Department prior to October 31, 2015.